miker704/Strife/patches2.md

     - Converted all svgs code in splash footer to svg components.
     - Removed all raw svg embedded code in channel drop down container and replaced it with svg component versions of them.
     - Removed all raw svg embedded code in create channel modal and replaced them withg svg components.
+    - Add theme-dark class to the html of application.html.erb

 ## Backend Changes